Experience the difference with ‘Three Jewels’

 Our Team Members

-Lok Tamang (LOK) : Lok is from Goly, Solukhumbu in the lower Everest region.
-He has worked as assistant guide for several treks from Three Jewels Adventures prior to undertaking trekking guide training in 2012 from Nepal Academy of Tourism and Hotel Management (NATHM).
-His treks with us include multiple trips in less traveled area of Dolpo, Dhorpatan Hunting Reserve and Tamang Heritage Trail in Langtang National Park.
-He has also helped treks in common trekking places like Annapurna, Everest region and Tibet.
-Lok, along with other staff, is conscious of updating his skills and attended the ‘Trekking Guiding refreshment workshop’ conducted by the Kathmandu Environmental Education Project (KEEP) of which our agency is a member.
+Lok Tamang (LOK) is from Goly, Solukhumbu, in the lower Everest region.
+He guided several treks for Three Jewels prior to receiving a Trekking Guide Certificate in 2012 from the Nepal Academy of Tourism and Hotel Management (NATHM).
+His trekking experience includes the less traveled areas of Dolpo, Dhorpatan Hunting Reserve, Manaslu, Upper Mustang and Tamang Heritage Trail in Langtang National Park.
+Lok has also supported treks in frequently visited areas including Annapurna, Everest region and Tibet.
+Lok, along with other staff, is conscious of updating his skills and attended the ‘Trekking Guiding refreshment workshop’ conducted by the Kathmandu Environmental Education Project (KEEP), of which our agency is a member.
 He speaks good English and Tibetan as he has been to Tibet for treks many times.

 Ang Phuri Sherpa is from Tapting Solukhumbu and has experience of leading treks in remote areas such as Tilman’s Pass in the Langtang Valley and Upper Dolpo to Mustang, a restricted area in West Nepal and even the high altitude pass of Tashi Lapcha.
 Ang Furi is fluent in English, Tibetan, Sherpa and he also knows some German.
 He has been an active member of our team in supporting those in remote areas affected by the earthquake of 2015 in Nepal.
 Besides trekking he is also experienced mountain guide for small to medium level peaks.
 He has successfully led our clients to Lobuche Peak, Islang Peak, Mera Peak and Chulu East.
 While not trekking he helps his family at native home and is also in role of good dad and husband as he has new baby son!